The Vine Programming Language

 Expand

-When a global agent interacts with a non-nilary agent, it is expanded (unless the Copy rule above applies).
+When a global agent interacts with another agent, it is expanded (unless the Copy or Erase rules above apply).
 The global agent is simply replaced with the corresponding global net (and the other agent is untouched).

 Call